 Limitations

-The NSAID is an effective choice for pain management in dogs, but it is not without side effects.
-Rimadyl is known to cause GI problems, including diarrhea and stomach ulcers.
-What dog owners need to look out for when using Rimadyl is the impact that it has on their pet’s liver.
-The prolonged use of Rimadyl requires monitoring for changes in appetite and behavior, frequent urination, and black tarry stools.
+The NSAID is an effective choice for pain management in dogs, but it is not without limitations.
+Rimadyl’s side effects include GI problems, including diarrhea and stomach ulcers.
+As a pet parent, you must consider Rimadyl’s effect on your pet’s liver.
+Prolonged use requires monitoring for changes in appetite and behavior, frequent urination, and black tarry stools.
 If you notice these changes while giving your dog Rimadyl, consult with a veterinarian immediately.

 Petcam (Meloxicam)